ibm-cloud-docs/account/iam-login_fedid.md

 {: #using_apikey}
 {: api}

-You can use an API key to get an IAM token to access your {{site.data.keyword.Bluemix_notm}} services.
+You can use an API key to get an IAM token to access your {{site.data.keyword.cloud_notm}} services.
 For example, you can run the following curl command to use an API key that is named `MY_APIKEY` to get an IAM token:

    ```bash
    curl -X POST 'https://iam.cloud.ibm.com/identity/token' -H 'Content-Type: application/x-www-form-urlencoded' -d